wistia/wistia-wordpress-plugin/readme.txt

 4. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 0.6 =
+* Changed oembed regexp to properly detect new Wistia oembed URLs.

 = 0.5.1 =
 * Fixed a debug error complaining about `extended_valid_elements`